ttntm/ttntm/_drafts/blog/56-website-evolution-q1-24.md

 }
 ```

 Implementing linkable headings for Markdown content was a prerequisite for that, and I'm happy I finally did that (using `markdown-it-anchor`) - it's been on my list of website improvements for a very long time.
+I've also added an override front matter key - `showToc` - to my `post` layout.
+It can be used to hide the ToC, even when it's not empty, because it'd be a bit silly to have one there (i.e. posts with only one heading).

 Furthermore, my blog post template (and the RSS feed) now support a "last update" date.
 It gets displayed in the post header, right underneath the paragraph with the publication date and reading time.